cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 </manifest>
 ```

-As we can see there are no interesting things in it.
+As we can see there are no interesting information here, but we can notice that `android:minSdkVersion="30"`.
+We have to take this in mind if we want to use an emulator, because we need an emulator that has atleast the `API 30`.

-There is an activity that has the property `exported = "true"`
+However, there is an activity that has the property `exported = "true"`
 ```xml
 <activity android:name="wien.secpriv.challenges.braf.MainActivity" android:exported="true">
 ```
-- this means that it could be accessed from other application or in general from the extern.
+- This means that it could be accessed from other application or in general from the extern.
-- **we can take note about it**, maybe it could contain some useful information
+- **We could take note about it**, maybe it could contain some useful information.

 ### Resources Analysis
 Since the AndroidManifest.xml has no other interesting information we could take a look at the resources, starting from the generic folder `values` :
 ![[Pasted image 20240321173932.png]]

-**==In many cases android applications leak sensitive information because developers hardcode this information in the source code or generally in android development into the file ==** `strings.xml`
+**==In many cases android applications leak sensitive information because developers hardcode this information in the source code or generally into the file ==** `strings.xml`

+#### Strings.xml file analysis
+<mark style="background: #BBFABBA6;">This file is generally used for providing a centralized file for managing textual content, facilitating localization, promoting code maintainability, and supporting accessibility features.</mark>
+These strings can be easily referred also in the source java code of the application.

 So it could make sense to study it and try to figure out if there are some useful information in it.

+We know that the flag has the format `FLG_PT1{xxx}`, so we can try to find it reading one by one the strings contained in the file or also searching for `FLG_PT1`, always using JADX.

-In fact, we could see that there is an interesting string:
+In fact, we could see that we cna find:
 ```XML
 <string name="easyone">FLG_PT1{here_is_already_the_first_one}</string>
 ```

 So, the flag for the part 1 is: `FLG_PT1{here_is_already_the_first_one}`